jeff-hykin/x-flow-team/README.md

     * run `nix-shell` to get into the project enviornment
         * Note: this will almost certainly take a while the first time because it will auto-install exact versions of everything: `python`, `pip`, the python virtual enviornment, all of the pip modules, and auto-setup the env variables like the PYTHONPATH.
     * run `commands` to see all of the project commands

+## Manual project setup
+* install python3
+* install the pip modules in `requirements.txt`
+* add the project directory to your `PYTHONPATH` env variable
+* look at files in `./settings/commands/` to see actions for the project